SuperGabe5/sg5-rpm-xlibre/README.md

    Seriously X11 has been noticably more reliable than Wayland on my Raspberry Pi 400

-   (on any distribution other than raspberry pi is)
+   (on any distribution other than raspberry pi os)

 Even then no matter what device or system I'm using I still ended up going to x11 because some of the software I use is unstable on Wayland